eddie-song/distributed_cloud_service/README.md

 - Check browser cache - try hard refresh (Ctrl+F5) or open in incognito/private mode
 - Verify ports are actually free: `Get-NetTCPConnection -LocalPort 9001,9002,9003`
 - Check if Docker containers are running: `docker ps` (if using Docker Compose)

-## 9) Troubleshooting
-- Port in use `bind: Only one usage...` → another process holds the port:
-  - Find PID: `Get-NetTCPConnection -LocalPort 9001,9011 | Select OwningProcess, LocalAddress, LocalPort`
-  - Kill: `Stop-Process -Id <PID> -Force`
-- Re-bootstrap issues / old state:
-  - Stop nodes, then remove data for a clean start: `Remove-Item -Recurse -Force .\data\node1` (and node2/node3 if needed).
-- Dashboard not loading:
-  - Ensure the node exposes the configured HTTP port; browse to `/dashboard` on the leader.